 Child Care Subsidy

-If your child stops meeting these requirements, you have 63 days to start meeting them again.
+If you get this subsidy and your child stops meeting these requirements, you have 63 days to start meeting them again.
 If you don’t, your subsidy will stop.

 FTB Part A

-We may reduce your FTB Part A payments if your child doesn’t meet the requirements.
-It may reduce by up to $28.28 per fortnight, per child.
+We may reduce your FTB Part A payments if your child doesn’t meet the immunisation requirements.
+Your payments may reduce by up to $28.28 per fortnight, per child.

 We’ll send you a letter if your child’s vaccinations aren't up to date.
 We’ll tell you what you need to do before it affects your payment.